pnorm/profillogger/README.md

 ## Recruitment Task - backend internship 06-2021

 Hi!
-My name is Paweł Normann
+My name is Paweł Normann.

 This is my solution of the recruitment task posted at https://git.profil-software.com/recruitment-06-2021/recruitment-task-backend-internship